-10 findings on the entrepreneurial support ecosystem from AcceleratorFest
+10 observations on the entrepreneurial support ecosystem, drawn from AcceleratorFest

-Startupfest organized a unique UnConference* session as part of AcceleratorFest, a Premium Fest for those runningacceleration programs for startups, on July 12.
+Startupfest organized a unique session, in the form of an UnConference*, as part of AcceleratorFest, a Premium Fest for those who manageacceleration programsacceleration startups, on July 12.

-organized by Startupfest, in collaboration with Political Intelligence and KRB Lawyers, where we also played a supporting role, this new edition of the AcceleratorFest brought together 120 influential figures in the fields of entrepreneurship, investment and innovation. moderated by Abdullah Snobar of DMZ, the UnConference format allowed participants to choose the content of conversations around 10 relevant key themes.
+Organized by Startupfest, in collaboration with Political Intelligence and KRB Lawyers, where we also played a supporting role, this new edition of AcceleratorFest brought together 120 influential figures in the fields of entrepreneurship, investment, and innovation.
+Moderated by Abdullah Snobar of DMZ, the UnConference format allowed participants to choose the content of conversations around 10 relevant key themes.

-Unlike the usual panels, this format allows us to discuss these important topics with each other, to improve our entrepreneurial support, to raise our skills and knowledge, and even to debate!
+Unlike traditional panels, this format allows us to discuss these important topics among ourselves in order to improve our entrepreneurial support, enhance our skills and knowledge, and even engage in debate!

-Please note that this article is a slightly adapted translation of a text published in English by the Startupfest team.
+Please note that this article is a slightly adapted translation of this text published in English by the Startupfest team.

-*To learn more about the UnConference format, visit this site
+*To learn more about the UnConference format , visit this website.

-a summary of the ideas and key takeaways from the 10 AcceleratorFest collaborative discussions
+A summary of the ideas and key takeaways from the 10 collaborative discussions at AcceleratorFest.

 photo credit: ©merrylblavoie

-1. mental health of contractors and program managers
+1. Mental health of entrepreneurs and program managers

 Canadian incubators and accelerators should prioritize mental health by creating spaces and times dedicated to these initiatives.
 Helping entrepreneurs take a step back - and understand its importance - and effectively manage their workload is a key step towards a healthy balance between work and well-being.